interpfister/ryanpfister-dot-com-mini/content/about/_index.md

 I specialize in part-time and short term projects, typically from a few weeks to a few months in length.

+I prefer to do 1099 "corp-to-corp" work, but I'm also comfortable doing W2 work through your company or a pass-through organization if required.
+I'm a U.S. citizen.

+Current hobbies and interests: Infant parenting, slow cooking, cocktails, financial independence, changes in hours worked by income level over time.

 Examples of the type of work I've done:
 - Web development architecture and build pipelines
 - Establishing agile software development and deployment procedures on dev teams